Irish Halloween Ideas: A Spooky Way to Express Your Personal Irish Side!

+Irish Halloween ideas have Celtic roots, and celebrating this holiday the Irish way is a great way to express your Irish side!
 To understand this celebration from an Irish perspective, we have to go back in time, literally thousands of years, to a Celtic feast of the dead called Samhain.

 Irish Halloween: A Jack-O-Lantern with a Pint!

-So there you go, right off the bat ... a couple of bits of trivia to share at your next Irish party.
+Samhain also marked the beginning of the new year a long, long time ago, in a land that is now called Ireland.
+So there you go, right off the bat ... a couple of bits of Irish Halloween trivia to share at your next Irish party.

 If you would like to know more about Irish customs like these, please visit our main section on Irish trivia and traditions here...